mildsunrise/ptproxy/README.md

    key = "bar.localhost-key.pem"
    ~~~

 ptproxy uses port **20010** for the HTTP/3 tunnel between the peers, but it can be customized by setting the `quic_port` parameter in both ends.
-Make sure this port is open on the server end.
-Then start ptproxy in both ends and, if everything is correct, you should see this:
+Make sure this UDP port is open on the server end.
+Then start ptproxy and, if everything is correct, you should see this:

  - **client side**:

    ~~~
+   $ ptproxy --config client.toml
    2023-07-24T19:10:23.877447Z  INFO ptproxy: started endpoint at [::]:60395 2023-07-24T19:10:23.889674Z  INFO ptproxy: connection 94756025388432 established
    2023-07-24T19:10:23.892695Z  INFO ptproxy: tunnel ready